Why is Root Cause Analysis Important?

 What is the real reason the problem occurred and why?
 By drilling down into the various possible causes, you can get to the root cause of an event.

-5. Implement Solutions and Prevent it From Recurring
+5. Implementing Solutions to Prevent it From Recurring

 After taking the most expedient possible steps to fix a problem, the next priority is making sure it does not occur again.